-The ramped steady state test cycle WHSC consists of a number of speed and power modes which cover the typical operating range of heavy duty engines.
+The ramped steady state test cycle WHSC consists of a number of normalized speed and load modes which cover the typical operating range of heavy duty engines.
 Mode 0 is not run, but is only accounted for mathematically by a weighting factor (WF) of 0.24 and zero emissions and power.
 The engine shall be operated for the prescribed time in each mode, whereby engine speed and load shall be changed linearly within 20 seconds.
-The specified speed shall be held to within \pm 50 min-1 and the specified torque shall be held to within \pm 2 per cent of the maximum torque at the test speed.
+In order to validate the test run, a regression analysis between reference and actual speed, torque and power values shall be conducted upon completion of the test.